 Stop shampooing and shaving excessively.
 Restrict the use of chemical therapies, dyes, and instruments for heated hair styling as well.
 These can all weaken and cause breakage of hair cuticles.
 Speak about checking for dietary deficiencies with our doctor.
 Low zinc, iron, and biotin levels may all lead to hair loss.

 Consider seeking minoxidil (Rogaine) on the back of the head for inherited hair loss.
-This over-the-counter drug, available as liquid or foam, is not intended on the front of the scalp for receding hairlines or hair loss.
+This over-the-counter drug, available as liquid or foam, does not intend on the front of the scalp for receding hairlines or hair loss.

 Tell our doctor for prescription hair loss drugs.
 All provide men’s finasteride (Propecia) and women’s spironolactone.